Smattr/rumur/doc/internals-seen-state-set.rst

   bool set_insert(struct state *s, size_t *count);

-Within the function, a hash function (to be described in forthcoming documentation) is used to compute the index at which the element should be stored.
+Within the function, a hash function (described in `internals-hash-function.rst`_) is used to compute the index at which the element should be stored.
 Using a thread-local pointer to access the currently active seen state set, the insertion algorithm uses `linear probing`_ to find an empty slot to insert the state pointer into.

+.. _`internals-hash-function.rst`: ./internals-hash-function.rst
 .. _`linear probing`: https://en.wikipedia.org/wiki/Linear_probing

 If you are following along in `../rumur/resources/header.c`_, you will have